johramoosa/deBruijn/README.md

 Running de Bruijn decoy generator
 ---------------------------------

-- Download the ZIP file and unzip deBruijn-master.zip
+- Download the ZIP file and unzip deBruijn-master.zip (NB: Saving the .jar file using save link as ... may result in a corrupted .jar file.)

-- Open the project in an IDE (e.g., IntelliJ or NetBeans), build the project

-- Run the project from the IDE or

-### Command line

-- Build: ant -f "DIRECTORY OF THE DEBRUIJN-MASTER" -Dnb.internal.action.name=rebuild clean jar

-- Run: java -jar "DIRECTORY OF THE DEBRUIJN-MASTER/dist/deBruijn.jar --input <*.fasta> [optional arguments]"
+- Run: java -jar "DIRECTORY OF THE DEBRUIJN-MASTER/deBruijn.jar --input <*.fasta> [optional arguments]"